How do we interpret this bike? 250 cc displacement, it looks like a Harley, it has a very low saddle (GALLERY) - MotoGP

-It comes from China, from Jedi, a company that usually produces motorcycles for the Chinese police
+It comes from China, from Jedi, the company that usually produces motorcycles for the Chinese police (GALLERY)

 December 14, 2023